Managing the Traffic Flow: The Biggest Challenge for Growing Firms

 The Wize Traffic Quadrant is a useful model for allocating communication and production traffic in your practice.
 The Senior Client Manager is responsible for high-level traffic such as strategic queries, which involve decisions about investments and larger-scale solutions.

-For example, how to buy a business with a sale value of $3M or how to structure ownership if investing in property.
+For example, how can you buy a business with a sale value of $3M, or how can you structure ownership if investing in property?
 Meanwhile, the Assistant Client Manager handles all lower-level communication, such as tax return obligations and when capital gains tax should be paid.

 At the top end, there is the High-Level Production Traffic, which requires oversight and management by the Senior Production Manager – they must review and check work before it is approved, as well as train staff in order to ensure procedures are completed correctly.